kawla95/news-app-project/README.md

 # Northcoders News API

 You will need to create two .env files for your project: .env.test and .env.development.
-Into each, add PGDATABASE=<database_name_here>, with the correct database name for that environment.
+Into each, add PGDATABASE=<database_name_here>, with the correct database name for that environment (see /db/setup.sql for the database names).

-Below are the names of the databases you will need when making a successful connection locally:

-News DB:
-PGDATABASE=nc_news

-News Test DB:
-PGDATABASE=nc_news_test
+You will also need to require in the following npm packages:

+- pg
+- dotenv